Puppy Vaccination Schedule: What Shots Does Your Puppy Need?

 Risks and side effects of vaccinations

-While vaccines are generally helpful, some puppies might have severe allergic reactions after administration.
+While vaccines are generally helpful, some puppies might have severe allergic reactions or other adverse reactions after administration.
 This could be due to a sensitivity to an individual ingredient in a vaccine or some other issue.

 Some other potential side effects of vaccines might include: